-Further, the EHV waiting list is not subject to PHA policies in Chapter 4 regarding opening and closing the HCV waiting list.
+Further, the EHV waiting list is not subject to PHA policies regarding opening and closing the HCV waiting list.
 The PHA will work directly with its CoC and other referral agency partners to manage the number of referrals and the size of the EHV waiting list.